13 Things You Didn’t Know About Kitchen Knives

 Choose a knife that works for you

 The best knife for your best friend may not be the best knife for you.
 If possible cut with a knife before you buy it to see how it feels in your hands.
+Chefs, beware: you might be shortening the life of your stove.

 Don’t use a knife for anything other than cutting food